 In the state of Florida, to take the CNA Exam, you must register with Prometric.
 Prometric is responsible for conducting the CNA Exam in Florida and many other states.
 Basically, to pass the Florida CNA Exam and receive your CNA license, you must pass both the written and clinical skills test.

 To begin with, the CNA clinical skills exam requires demonstration of 5 clinical skills, you will have 31-40 minutes to complete it.
-Your clinical skills are assigned randomly by a computer on test day.
+The clinical skills for the CNA test are assigned randomly by a computer on test day.
 Therefore, the time allowed to complete the exam will be determined by the clinical skills you are assigned.
 You are assigned a partner to play the role of the resident for certain skills.
 Other skills will be performed on a manikin.
 To pass the clinical skills exam, you must pass all five skills.

 During the clinical skills exam, two nurse evaluators, that are licensed registered nurses observe you.
 The rules for the Clinical Skills Test allow you to make corrections while performing a skill.
 However, you must tell the nurse that you are making a correction during the skill and you must perform the correction.